We offer students a wide range of research,

 The grants include:

-- Stipend for books, supplies, transportation
+- A stipend each semester for books, supplies, transportation

 The purpose of the RSA Scholars program is to increase the supply of qualified vocational rehabilitation counselors to serve the rehabilitation needs of individuals with mental illness and other disabilities.
-Some of those include vocational rehabilitation (VR) and agencies that contract with VR.

 A candidate for an RSA scholarship must: